dronekit/dronekit-python/docs/examples/create_attribute.rst

    .. note::

-       The command parameter above is the default, and may be omitted.
-This connects to SITL on udp port 127.0.0.1:14550.
+       The ``--connect`` parameter above connects to SITL on udp port 127.0.0.1:14550.
+       This is the default value for the parameter, and may be omitted.